 Missing 150-year-old wedding dress found after Facebook appeal

-A set designer who lost a 150-year-old wedding dress made by her great-grandmother is to be reunited with the antique treasure.
+A set designer who lost a 150-year-old wedding dress made by her great-grandmother will be reunited with the antique treasure after an appeal on Facebook went viral.

-Tess Newall thought the dress had been lost after Edinburgh dry cleaners Kleen Cleaners went into administration.
+Tess Newall thought the dress, which had huge sentimental value, had been lost after Edinburgh dry cleaners Kleen Cleaners went into administration.

-Ms Newall believed the dress was taken to be sold by administrators Wylie & Bisset.
+Ms Newall believed the garment made by her great-grandmother Dora was taken to be sold by administrators Wylie & Bisset.

-It prompted an appeal on Facebook and national TV for help in finding the dress, which she wore at her own wedding in June 2016.
+It prompted an appeal on the social media platform Facebook for help in finding the dress, which she wore at her own wedding in June 2016.

 She said: "I have just found out that the dry cleaners have lost my much loved wedding dress.